MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/attributes/devenv-integrationevent-attribute.md

 ### Arguments
 *IncludeSender*
 &emsp;Type: [Boolean](../methods-auto/boolean/boolean-data-type.md)
 Specifies whether global methods in the object that contains the event publisher method are exposed to event subscriber methods that subscribe to the event.
-    **true** exposes the global methods in the object that contains the event publisher function to event subscriber functions; **false** does not.
-The default value is **false**.

 *GlobalVarAccess*
 &emsp;Type: [Boolean](../methods-auto/boolean/boolean-data-type.md)
 Specifies whether global variables in the object that contains the event publisher method are accessible to event subscriber methods that subscribe to the published event.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)